Salvo-32/HarbourWasteControl-IoT2021/README.md

 https://www.linkedin.com/in/lorenzo-santangelo-342877208/

 ## Brief description
 Docked boats, during their stay in the port, often illegally unload  wastewater in the sea (See [Concept](/Concept.md)), without being controlled by harbour authorities.
-In this connection HarbourWasteControl intends to monitor the quality of the port water, at each available dock, both when the ship is docked and when the dock is free.
-For each dock the project foresees the installation of a set of measuring sensors (See [Technology](/Technology.md)), positioned statically in it.
+In this connection HarbourWasteControl intends to monitor the quality of the port water.
+The project foresees the installation of a set of measuring sensors (See [Technology](/Technology.md)), positioned statically in it.
 The potential discharge of substances in the sea is pointed out by the above-mentioned set of sensor nodes spreaded all over the harbour, as well as it allows to estimate the values on all port water suface.

 ## Links to the documents
 * [Concept](/Concept.md)